A Higher Loyalty?

 What Is It We Expect?

-Expectations are at the center of this Sunday’s readings.
-They are based on exclusivity and chosen people.
+Expectations, specifically of a Chosen people, are at the center of this Sunday’s readings.
 The Old Testament reading reflects the culture of Militarism and sets up the expectation of a violent warrior who is an exclusive savior for a chosen people.
-The Gospel then says “the people were filled with expectation” for … Continue reading “What Is It We Expect?”
+The Gospel then says “the people were filled with expectation” for a savior.
+But … Continue reading “What Is It We Expect?”

 Women’s Liberation

 This Sunday’s Gospel identifies Jesus as promoting women’s liberation.
 He does so by promoting communion.
 Communion is a life-giving power.
 It the relationship model Mary witnesses for Jesus and Jesus passes on.
-The life-giving power of communion as a relationship model can be misunderstood or perhaps feared.
-Thus, when Jesus witnesses life-giving communion in today’s … Continue reading “Women’s Liberation”
+The life-giving power of communion is a relationship model some misunderstand or perhaps fear.
+Thus, when Jesus witnesses life-giving communion in today’s Gospel, … Continue reading “Women’s Liberation”

 Staying Nourished